 How Tugboats Work Or Do Its Job

-Although tugboats look much small and helpless with respect to big ship but it drastically reduce the berthing time.
+Although tugboats look much small and helpless with respect to big ship but it drastically reduces the berthing time.
 Even with ships using bow thruster; a tug can rotate them 10 times faster than using big bow thruster.
-That is achieved by the sound grip of the tugs on ships hull, its powerful engines and simple forces such as push or pull.
+That is achieved by the sound grip of the tugs on ships hull, its powerful engines and simple forces such as a push or pull.

-In the indirect approach tractor tugs and azimuth harbor tugs hook on to the back of the ship; now using the towing line and its powerful propulsion it turn the ship on its own.
+In the indirect approach tractor tugs and azimuth harbor tugs hook on to the back of the ship; now using the towing line and its powerful propulsion it turns the ship on its own.
 With that being said i do not want to neglect the importance of waves, wind and weather condition that affects this process.

 Common Doubts & Questions ( Tugboats )